 The earlier you can start this process, the more relaxed you will be.
 Touring campuses does not have to be stressful!
 Think of it like online shopping for colleges.
 These tours are created to be fun and informative, so it shouldn’t feel like work.

 As always, if you need help organizing your search, let us know.
-Strive to Learn college counselors are very experienced in creating a plan to get all your research done.
+Strive to Learn college counselors are experienced in creating a plan to complete all your research.